sleepymalc/mode/README.md

 ### Else

-You can also customize the followings in `Configure Workflow`:
+You can also customize the following in `Configure` Workflow`:

 1. Break time: Note that it's in seconds.
 2. Prompt when the break starts/ends: Say something nice to yourself!!